 Summary

 In this Report background information on a Monte Carlo radio simulation methodology is given.
-Apart from giving general information this text also constitutes a specification for the first generation of pectrum engineering advanced Monte Carlo analysis tool (SEAMCAT) software which implements the Monte Carlo methodology applied to radiocommunication scenarios.
+Apart from giving general information this text also constitutes a specification for the Spectrum Engineering Advanced Monte Carlo Analysis Tool (SEAMCAT) software which implements the Monte Carlo methodology applied to radiocommunication scenarios.

 General